nens/lizard-docs/source/c_wms.rst

 If you are satisfied, click "SAVE"

-Edit wms layer
+Edit WMS Layer
 ===============

-After clicking on the name of a wms layer, you can configure an existing wms layer.
-If you can not find the wms layer, use the search bar, or change organisations.
+By clicking on the name of a WMS layer, the configuration of the corresponding layer is opened.
+In the configuration page you can edit any of the settings previously given to the WMS layer.
+To quickly find a WMS layer: use the search bar.
+If the layer you are looking for seems unavailable you might have to switch organisations, feel free to contact the servicedesk for any problems (servicedesk@nelen-schuurmans.nl).

 .. image:: /images/c_manage_wms_03.png

-You can for example edit the description or share your wms layer with other organisations.
+You can for example edit the description or share your WMS layer with other organisations.

 .. tip::
-	Advanced: Is your wms layer not visible in the Viewer?
-Check via the network tab (press F12) how Lizard requests the wms and if that wms url makes sense.
+	Advanced: Is your WMS layer not visible in the Viewer?
+Check via the network tab (press F12) how Lizard requests the WMS and if that WMS url makes sense.
 You can always ask the service desk to help as well.